ChristineMuchiri/aws-bootcamp-cruddur-2023/journal/week0.md

 # WEEKO Challenge
 ## Using EventBridge to hookup Health Dashboard to SNS
 First create an SNS topic for your EventBridge.
+Choose topic type as **Standard** and leave the all other options as default